George McGuinness

-George McGuinness (6 October 1887 – 1 July 1916) was an English footballer who played as a forward for Spanish club Real Sociedad.
-He is most known for his goals at the 1909 Copa del Rey to help Club Ciclista win the title for the first time, netting a then national record of six in a single tournament including a hat-trick against Athletic Club and the opening goal of the final.
+George McGuinness (6 October 1887 – 1 July 1916) was an English footballer who played as a forward for the Spanish club Real Sociedad, teacher and soldier.
+He is mostly known for his goals at the 1909 Copa del Rey to help Club Ciclista win the title for the first time, netting a then national record of six in a single tournament including a hat-trick against Athletic Club and the opening goal of the final.

+Early life

+George McGuinness's father, Edward, was from Liverpool, but he was in Plymouth in 1884, where he married a local, Catherine.
+It was there that eldest son, Edward Jr. was born in 1886.
+By 1887 the family had moved to Liverpool, where Edward Sr., would follow a career in as a schoolmaster – eventually becoming a Head teacher – and George and younger brother James were born.
+In 1901 the family was living in Toxteth Park.
+McGuinness attended St Francis Xavier's College, Liverpool.
+Like his father and elder brother, he followed a career in education and by 1911 was an assistant-teacher, while the family was living in Seacombe, on the Wirral Peninsula opposite Liverpool.

 Playing career

-George McGuinness was born on 6 October 1887 in Liverpool as the second of three sons born to Edward, a private school teacher, and Catherine, and attended St Francis Xavier's College.
+In Spain

 In 1908, at the age of 21, McGuinness arrived in San Sebastián, where he taught English to Pedro Bea, the goalkeeper of the newly founded Club Ciclista.
 Knowing that the young Englishman was a passionate footballer, Bea encouraged him to join the team.

 The newly founded Club Ciclista was far from the favorite to win the 1909 Copa del Rey, but they exceeded all expectations by winning the tournament, largely thanks to McGuinness, who scored a hat-trick in a 4–2 upset of the powerful Athletic Club in the quarter-finals, followed by both of his side's goals in a 2–0 win over Galicia FC.
 However, he was injured during that game, and even though Club Ciclista managed to hold on to the win with just nine men, the concern was whether their star would be able to play the final two days later at Campo de O'Donnell.
-Mcguinness's participation in the final was doubtful, but at the last moment he decided to play, and with him on the field, Club Ciclista beat Español de Madrid 3–1 featuring yet another goal from McGuinness, who opened the scoring from the penalty spot (compatriot Charles Simmons and Miguel Sena netted the other two goals).
+McGuinness's participation in the final was doubtful, but at the last moment he decided to play, and with him on the field, Club Ciclista beat Español de Madrid 3–1 featuring yet another goal from McGuinness, who opened the scoring from the penalty spot (compatriot Charles Simmons and Miguel Sena netted the other two goals).
 It was the first Copa title won by a team other than Athletic and Madrid, while individually he also broke the record for the most goals in a single edition with six.